TatendaTorerwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that gives no permission at all to the owner and group and gives all the permission the other users. script to set the mode of the file hello. script that sets the mode of the file hello the same as olleh's mode.
+script that gives no permission at all to the owner and group and gives all the permission the other users. script to set the mode of the file hello. script that sets the mode of the file hello the same as olleh's mode. script that adds execution permission to all subdirectories of the current directory for the owner,the group owner and other users.